 B. Ambulance Equipment and Supplies - Each ambulance shall, at all times maintain an equipment and supply inventory sufficient to meet Federal and State requirements for ALS level ambulances, including the requirements of the City.
-Contractor shall be responsible for stocking all expendable supplies including medications.
+At its cost, Contractor shall be responsible for stocking all expendable supplies including medications.